flotob/blockchain/_blog_posts/medium/how-we-use-smart-contracts-at-satoshipay-to-change-the-internet-s-economy-forever-today.md

 ---
-title: How we use Smart Contracts at SatoshiPay to change the Internet’s economy forever.
-Today!
+title: "How we use Smart Contracts at SatoshiPay to change the Internet’s economy forever.
+Today!"
 layout: post
 date: 2016-02-01T00:00:00.000Z
 categories: